 Copying work by published authors, from the internet or other students through unattributed direct quotation will be penalised by the Department and may also lead to University penalties.
 All direct quotation must be attributed to the author in question and referenced as explained above.
 Where you wish to quote from a secondary source, you must include both references in your text, i.e. both the source in which you found the quotation, and the source cited there, from which the quoted words had been taken.
-The University's full statement is set out in the Calendar, part 1, 'General Regulations and Information'.

 Plagiarism can be avoided by following a few simple guidelines.
 The essential point to remember in this context is that we all, as students and academics, use and build on the work of others.
 There is nothing whatsoever to be ashamed of in doing this, but the key is that we do it in an open and explicit manner, and with due acknowledgement.
 When we use the work of others, therefore, either we quote their words directly and put these in quotation marks, or we paraphrase these.
 Either way, we provide an explicit citation of the work we are referring to, in the text, in a footnote, or both.
-To fail to do this is to risk being accused of plagiarism.
+To fail to do this is to risk being accused of plagiarism (http://tcd-ie.libguides.com/plagiarism)